-If the above electronic devices are brought to school, they must be turned off and put away upon arrival at the school site.
+All electronic devices that are brought to school, must be turned off and put away upon arrival at the school site.
 If electronic devices are used during school hours (including lunch or recess), they will be confiscated and documented as a Class 1 disciplinary action.
 Any items that are confiscated will be returned at the end of the day.
-If the item(s) is/are confiscated a second time during the same school year, the item(s) will be taken to the principals office and returned at the end of the year or when a parent comes to the office to pick it up.
+If the item(s) is/are confiscated a second time during the same school year, the item(s) will be taken to the principal's office and returned at the end of the year or when a parent comes to the office to pick it up.
 Use of these devices on field trips will be left to the discretion of staff members.
 The school is not responsible for theft or breakage of these devices.
-Use of a camera phone in an inappropriate manner or setting will result in a more severe disciplinary action.
+Use of an electronic device in an inappropriate manner or setting will result in a more severe disciplinary action.
+Taking photos/videos at school or on the bus is prohibited.
+Students are also not allowed to access anything online during school hours or on the bus.

-The school strongly recommends that parents check with their providers and place a block on cell phone usage from 8:15 A.M to 3:00 P.M., Monday ó Friday.
+The school strongly recommends that parents check with their providers and place a block on cell phone usage from 8:15 A.M to 3:00 P.M., Monday - Friday.
 This will help curb the temptation students have to text or call someone during school time.